NajwaLaabid/Staffing-App/Readme.md

 ## Project Desription

-Staffing App is a simple project management app meant to be used for relatively small scale projects.
-The App supports the following services/features:
+Staffing App is a simple project management app meant for relatively small scale projects.
+The app supports the following services/features:

-* Tracking of project timeline
+* Creation of project timeline
-* Tracking of resource allocation per project (resource being the employers assigned to the project, hence the name staffing app)
+* Tracking of resource allocation per project (resource being the employees assigned to the project, hence the name "Staffing App")
 * Tracking of project assignment per employee
 * Analysis of project development over time and comparison between actual and expected performance
 * Managerial dashboard to manage assignment and monitor the workflow